 3. Engagement with components of the behaviour change strategy, assessed by monitoring responses to the text message intervention during the two-month intervention period

-These measure test whether the feasibility study was successfully conducted.
-Each will be based on data collected at several time points throughout the study, as they are concerned with study conduct.
+These measures test whether the feasibility study was successfully conducted.
+Each will be based on data collected at several timepoints throughout the study, as they are concerned with study conduct.

 Secondary outcome measures

 1. The impact of the study on the perceived benefits of moderated drinking, measured using a bespoke questionnaire at follow up, five months post-recruitment

 3. Self-efficacy in ability to reduce drinking and lose weight, measured using the Drinking Refusal Self-efficacy Skills questionnaire at follow up, five months post-recruitment

 The two primary outcome measures for a full RCT of the intervention will also be measured, although there will be insufficient numbers of participants in the feasibility study to detect treatment effects: